-Each school or supervisory union SU/SD shall ensure that students are furnished educational and other services in accordance with state and federal entitlements and requirements.
+Each school or SU/SD shall ensure that students are furnished educational and other services in accordance with state and federal entitlements and requirements.

-No student in a public school or independent school shall be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity as the result of, or based upon, the student's race, gender, color, creed, national origin, marital status, sexual orientation, gender identity or disability, or any other reason set forth in state or federal non-discrimination requirements.
+No student shall be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity as the result of, or based upon, the student's race, gender, color, creed, national origin, marital status, sexual orientation, gender identity or disability, or any other reason set forth in state or federal non-discrimination requirements.

-Each supervisory union SU/SD shall develop, and each school shall implement, a system of maintaining student records that aligns with Agency of Education statewide data collections; which enables accurate and timely reporting in connection with state and federal data collection requirements; and ensures the accuracy, relevancy and confidentiality thereof, and accessibility thereto; and which is in compliance with the federal Family Educational Rights and Privacy Act of 1974, (P.L.
-95-380 as amended from time to time) 20 U.S.C. § 1232g.
+Each SU/SD shall develop, and each school shall implement, a system of maintaining student records that aligns with Agency of Education statewide data collections; which enables accurate and timely reporting in connection with state and federal data collection requirements; and ensures the accuracy, relevancy and confidentiality thereof, and accessibility thereto; and which is in compliance with the federal Family Educational Rights and Privacy Act of 1974, 20 U.S.C. § 1232g.